 The principal educational objective of the Social Work major is to prepare graduates for beginning generalist social work practice with individuals, groups, families, organizations, communities, and institutions.
 Students will gain knowledge and skills in the areas of values and ethics, diversity, social and economic justice, populations-at-risk, human behavior and the social environment, social welfare policy and services, social work practice, and research.
 The program culminates in a semester-length, supervised practicum that allows students to function as student social workers in an area human service agency.
 The Social Work Program is accredited by the Council on Social Work Education.

+Admission to the Bachelor of Social Work Program

 The Social Work Program operates under a selective admissions policy.
 Students are considered "pre-majors" until they meet the minimum requirements to be accepted as a Social Work major.
 Admission to the Social Work Program involves the completion of an application packet.
 Minimum requirements for admission into the Social Work Major include:

-- · Completion of the general studies math requirement; - Completion of the ENG 108 general studies requirement; - · Completion of Biology 101 (or equivalent); and - Completion of SWK 250, SOC 110, PSY 101, and SOC 230 with a minimum grade of C in each course; - Must have a minimum overall GPA of 2.5; - Must have earned a C or better in all completed SWK prefix classes required for the major; - Must agree to conduct themselves in a manner consistent with accepted professional social work practices and the current NASW Code of Ethics (see Social Work Student Handbook); - Cannot have exhibited behavior that will infringe on their present or future ability to adequately fulfill professional social work responsibilities.
-The Social Work Program's Admissions Committee reserves the right to require applicants to submit additional materials if the Committee questions the student's ability to adequately fulfill professional responsibilities (see Social Work Student Handbook).
+- Completion of the general studies math requirement; - Completion of the ENG 108 general studies requirement; - Completion of Biology 101 (or equivalent); and - Completion of SWK 250, SOC 110, PSY 101, and SOC 230 with a minimum grade of C in each course; - Must have a minimum overall GPA of 2.5; - Must have earned a C or better in all completed SWK prefix classes; - Must agree to and conduct themselves in a manner consistent with accepted professional social work practices and the current NASW Code of Ethics (see Social Work Student Handbook); - Cannot have exhibited behavior that will infringe on their present or future ability to adequately fulfill professional social work responsibilities.
+The Social Work Program's Admissions Committee reserves the right to require applicants to submit additional materials if the Committee questions the student's ability to adequately fulfill professional responsibilities (see Social Work Student Handbook); - Cannot have violated the University Code of Conduct/Student Disciplinary Code.

-Students must complete the Social Work admission process prior to enrolling in SWK 360 and must submit completed application packets no later than the first Friday in November, March, or June.
+Students must complete the Social Work admission process prior to enrolling in SWK 360 and must submit completed application packets no later than the first Friday in October or March.
 The Social Work Program's Admissions Committee will review all application packets and interview all applicants.
 Admission decisions are based on a student's academic performance; professional, personal, and academic conduct; references; and responses to application and interview questions.

 Social Work majors must successfully complete a second formal application process before entering SWK 480 and SWK 485.
 To be eligible to enroll in SWK 480 and SWK 485, students must have earned a minimum grade of C in all completed SWK prefix courses and carry a minimum overall GPA of 2.5.
-Students applying to enter the Social Work practicum must submit an application and pre-professional resume (outline available from the Field Practicum Coordinator), and complete interviews with the Field Coordinator and prospective field instructors (agency social workers).
+Students applying to enter the Social Work practicum must submit an application and practicum essay (outline available from the Field Practicum Coordinator), and complete interviews with the Field Coordinator and prospective field instructors (agency social workers).
 Practicum planning regularly begins one or two semesters prior to entering the practicum.
 While every effort is made to identify those students ready for field practicum, it is the student's responsibility to notify the Field Practicum Coordinator of his/her intent to apply to the social work practicum.
+In accordance with Council of Social Work Education standards, MWSU does not grant academic credit, course waivers, or field practicum credit for previous life or work experiences.